Getting Into the TDD Flow

 project-run-tests.png

-Not only does our new Guardian test pass, but our Player test passes too and we can see both in the Run tool window.
+Not only does our new Guardian test pass, but our Player test passes too, and we can see both in the Run tool window.

 TDD Flow

 Now let's get ourselves into a TDD flow.
-We'd like to easily look at the code we are writing and the tests we providing against that code.
+We'd like to easily look at the code we are writing and the tests we're providing against that code.
 I like both visible, with my code on the left and the tests on the right.

 There are a few ways you can achieve the TDD _look_in PyCharm.
 You can invoke Find Action with ⌘⇧A (macOS) / Ctrl+Shift+A (Windows/Linux) and search for Split Vertically.
 Alternatively you right-click on the tab you want to split to the right and select Split Right.
 In our case, that's test_guardian: